subhaviv/sample-s2s-cdk-agent-hcls/README.md

 - Node.js v20
 - Node Package Manager (npm) v10.8
 - Docker v27.4
-- AWS Account
+- AWS Account (make sure your account is bootstrapped for CDK)
 - Amazon Nova Sonic is enabled via the [Bedrock model access console](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess)
 - Chrome or Safari browser environment (Firefox is currently not supported)
 - Working microphone and speakers

 ### Deployment

-1. Update the environment variables to point to your Amazon Dynamodb table and your Bedrock Knowledge Base
+1. [Optional] Update the environment variables to point to your Amazon Dynamodb table and your Bedrock Knowledge Base

+You can skip this section if you don't intend to use these tools or build your own with a simple interaction with Amazon Nova Sonic.

 Copy `template.env` to a new file `.env` and update the `KNOWLEDGE_BASE_ID` and `DYNAMODB_TABLE_NAME` to your knowledge base ID and your table name.
-For table structure, the tool expects `phone_number` (S) as the primary key (assuming telecom call center use case) and you can add any other keys you want. (e.g., "plan", "current_bill", etc.) Ask about those attributes in the chat to find a good
+For table structure, the tool expects `phone_number` (S) as the primary key (assuming telecom call center use case) and you can add any other keys you want. (e.g., "plan", "current_bill", etc.) Ask about those attributes in the chat to confirm the profile search tool is working.
+Knowledge base can be loaded with your own contact center guideline texts as needed.

+We may add a separate construct to create those resources through CDK if there is enough demand.
+Let us know by raising an issue.

 If you want to bring your own VPC rather than the solution deploying a new VPC for you, specify your VPC ID in `VPC_ID`.

-2. Ensure you are deploying to aws region `us-east-1` since this is the only region that currently supports Amazon Nova Sonic S2S model in Amazon Bedrock.
+2. Ensure you are deploying to aws region `us-east-1` since this is the only region that currently supports Amazon Nova Sonic model in Amazon Bedrock.

 3. Run the deployment script to deploy two stacks: Network and S2S.
 Make sure both stacks get deployed.